cerentaskin/Trendyol-Bootcamp-Database-Case/README.md

 `yum install python-requests` ile python-requests modülü yüklenir.
 Sonrasında `vim check.py`  ile dosya oluşturulup aşağıdaki gibi düzenlenir:
 ```
-#Importing libraries that we will use in getting information
+#Importing libraries that we will use in getting information.
 import requests
 from requests.auth import HTTPBasicAuth
 import json

-#We are defining a class define our clusters
+#We are defining a class to store information about our clusters.
 class Case:
     def __init__(self, clusterName, balanced, nodes, ramTotal ):
         self.clusterName = clusterName